kimselius/atavism-cms/README.md

 # atavism-cms
-Open Source CMS for Atavism
+Open Source CMS for Atavism.

+Please note that this is still work in progress.
+Right now the CMS makes it possible for users to register on the website before starting to play and nothing more.

 ## Features